-- 1. Technology: Application of existing and emerging technologies for the collection of clinical data, the transformation of clinical data to useful health information, and the communication and protection of information on analog (for example, paper ) or electronic media (for example, web based software).
+- 1. Technology: Apply existing and emerging technologies for the collection of clinical data, the transformation of clinical data to useful health information, and the communication and protection of information on analog (for example, paper) or electronic media (for example, web-based software).
 Topics include, but are not limited to:

 - Electronic health records (EHRs)

 - Software applications (encoders, patient information management systems, chart management and electronic queries.)

-- Personal health record (PHR)

-- 2. Clinical Data Management: Applications and analysis of quality and clinical resources appropriate to the clinical setting.
-Includes database management, clinical documentation improvement, and coding compliance using the current classification system within the prospective or payment system to ensure quality and cost effectiveness of the rendered services (for example, data integrity and quality of documentation).
+- 2. Clinical Data Management: Apply and analyze quality and clinical resources appropriate to the clinical setting.
+Includes database management, clinical documentation improvement, and coding compliance using the current diagnosis code set and the current hospice payment system to ensure the accurate reporting of the rendered services (for example, data integrity and quality of documentation).
 Topics include, but are not limited to:

 - Hospice payment system

-- ICD-10-CM
+- ICD-10-CM Classification System

-- RAC

-- ZPIC

-- 3. External Forces: Study of regulatory requirements and the development of appropriate compliance initiatives for policies, procedures, protocols, and technology for home health and hospice providers.
+- 3. External Forces: Study regulatory requirements and appropriate compliance initiatives for policies, procedures, protocols, and technology for hospice providers.
 Topics include, but are not limited to:

-- OIG
+- HHS OIG

 - HIPAA

 - Compliance

+- Medicare Conditions of Participation

-- Legal or regulatory update
+- Legal or regulatory updates

+- CMS

+- WOCN wound classification & guidance

-- 4. Clinical Foundations: Understanding of human anatomy and physiology; the nature of disease processes; and the protocols of diagnosis and treatment of major diseases to include common drugs and laboratory and other tests used for the diagnosis and treatment of disease.
-Practice the ability to apply this knowledge to the reading, coding, and abstracting of medical information to support quality patient care and associated databases.
-Topics include, but are not limited to:
+- 4. Clinical Foundations: Understand the focus of hospice is on the palliation of a terminally ill patient's pain and symptoms with attention to their emotional and spiritual needs at the end of life.
+Understand human anatomy and physiology, the nature of disease processes, and the diagnosis and treatment of major diseases including common medications and testing.
+Demonstrate the ability to apply this knowledge to support accurate assignment of diagnosis codes.

 - Pathophysiology

 - Pharmacology

 - Anatomy and physiology

-- Medical terminology
+- Medical terminology and abbreviations

 - Clinical documentation

 - Diagnostic and laboratory testing

 - Telemedicine

-Privacy and Security: Understanding and application of current healthcare regulations that promote protection of medical information and the electronic transmission of health information.
-Topics include, but are not limited to:
+- 5. Privacy and Security: Understand and apply current healthcare regulations that promote protection of medical information and the electronic transmission of health information.